Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Separately prepare puddings following package directions using milk, in 2 separate bowls.

 For trifle, place half of the cake cubes in 12x8 inch baking dish. in large bowl, combine yogurt and almond extract; fold in whipped topping.
-Spoon half of the yogurt mixture evenly over cake cubes in dish.

 This chocolate trifle is so delicious and the candy pieces make it even better!